StructVarGA/polledHiC/logbook/README.md

 * If I try to copy config file and to modify config path in the pipeline, there are some errors.

 I think the problem is on the profile 'genotoul' configuration but I don't reach yet how to edit or create a new profile configuration.

+# 2020-07-09

+Today I had an email from Thomas who said that he found a solution for our problem.
+I applied it to my script and it looks like this fix the problem.

+## All-In-One Script to run pipeline :

+As everything was running, I was able to focus on another All-In-One script to process all of the datasets to study.

+I would like this script was able to initiate directly the pipeline on each datasets.

+At the end, this script should be able to :

+* create a specific working directory for each datasets.
+* create a specific script to run the pipeline for each datasets.
+* submit the job on the cluster for each datasets.

+# 2020-07-10

+Today I re-write the AIO Script to extract a file that contains paths of all script.
+This final version of the AIO Script will be available in the Script folder of this repository git.

+Also I run all the sbatch scripts to analyze the results next week.

+# 2020-07-13

+When I started to work today, I seen that only 2 runs of 15 are completed.
+About the aborted runs :

+* two of them returned an error `Unknown error accessing project 'nf-core/hic' -- Repository may be corrupted: /home/jmartin/.nextflow/assets/nf-core/hic`.
+* two of them didn't have good parameters for restriction and ligation fragment (I don't have these information for "Phase" datasets).
+* eight of them were aborted because there were not more space on my work directory.
+* one of them returned an issue in nextflow.log :

+	> `ERROR nextflow.processor.TaskProcessor - Error executing process > 'getRestrictionFragments (ensembl_bos_taurus_genome [A^AGCTT])'`
+	> `Caused by:  java.io.IOException: Gestionnaire de fichiers périmés`

+I controlled the two runs that finished, and I didn't see any issue on logs or errs files.

+I re-analyzed the failed runs but I had some failed run quickly because `run name has been already use`..